The fountain at Sister Cities Park. Photo: Marisa Fischetti for the Center City District.

 It’s summertime in Philly, so you know what that means: it’s going to be hot, hot, hot!
 While some people may welcome the sizzling temperatures, it’s important to stay safe during the summer heat.
 Excessive heat can lead to heat exhaustion and heat stroke.
 Infants, young children, and the elderly are all at a higher risk for heat-related illnesses.

-Fortunately, there are ways to prevent heat-related illnesses and stay cool this summer, including drinking plenty of fluids, staying out of the sun during the peak hours of 10 a.m. to 2 p.m., and wearing loose-fitting, lightweight clothing.
-There are also plenty of ways to cool down in the city, so check out these top 3 ways to beat the heat in Philly this summer.
+Fortunately, there are ways to prevent heat-related illnesses and beat the heat this summer, including drinking plenty of fluids, staying out of the sun during the peak hours of 10 a.m. to 2 p.m., and wearing loose-fitting, lightweight clothing.
+There are also plenty of ways to cool down in the city, so check out these top 3 ways to stay cool this summer in Philly.

 1. Splish splash at a sprayground

 Splash pads and spraygrounds (play areas with sprinkles, drop water, and water sprays) are popping up all over Philadelphia and these sure beat cooling off in a city water fountain.
 Run through the sprinklers just once for a quick cool down, or bring your swimsuit and prepare to be soaked — don’t forget your sunscreen.

 Here are a handful of spraygrounds in Philadelphia:

 - Misting Stations at Spruce Street Harbor Park

 2. Go for a dip in the swimming pool